 5) MIT Sloan, USA

-Masters in Finance is more specialised than an MBA Finance programme and is looked upon by companies to employ for specific roles under the finance function.
+Masters in Finance Program is more specialised than an MBA in Finance program and is looked upon by companies to employ for specific roles under the finance function.

 It is expected that it has already conditioned the student to the number crunching and analytical environment needed for a core finance profile.